humannum14916/Orynx/README.md

   + Calling `Array` will create an array from an object like `parameters`.
   + `Array.from` does the same thing.
   + `Array.array` is the array class.
-    + Calling `Array.array` returns a blank array.
+    +Calling `Array.array` returns a blank array.
-    + `Array.array.prototype` is the blank array template.
+    +`Array.array.prototype` is the blank array template.
   + Array manipulation functions:
-    + `push`: Add the given value to the end of the array.
+    +`push`: Add the given value to the end of the array.
 Returns the new length.
-    + `pop`: Removes and returns the last item in the array.
+    +`pop`: Removes and returns the last item in the array.
-    + `top`: Returs the last item in the array without removing it.
+    +`top`: Returs the last item in the array without removing it.
-    + `forEach`: Calls the given function on each item in the array.
+    +`forEach`: Calls the given function on each item in the array.
-    + `concat`: Adds the given array to the end of the array.
+    +`concat`: Adds the given array to the end of the array.
-    + `slice`: Returns a section of the array from first index (inclusive) to last index (exclusive).
+    +`slice`: Returns a section of the array from first index (inclusive) to last index (exclusive).
 + `le`: Takes two numbers and returns true if the first is less than or equal to the second.
 + `ge`: Takes two numbers and returns true if the first is greater than or equal to the second.
 + `default`: Takes an object, a property name, and a default value.
 If the object does not have a property under that name, it creates it and gives it the default value.
 Returns the object.